 When rear boundaries abut the settlement edge, surrounding landscape or open green spaces soft planted boundaries of hedgerows and trees must be used to soften the transition into the natural environment and protect views.
 Front boundaries should respond to the boundaries used within adjacent dwellings to provide continuation of street character.
-Appropriate boundary choices are illustrated
+Appropriate boundary choices include low walls and railings, low wall and hedges or stone walls.